 Academic excellence has been achieved by the California State University through a distinguished faculty whose primary responsibility is superior teaching.
 While each campus in the system has its own unique geographic and curricular character, all campuses, as multipurpose institutions, offer undergraduate and graduate instruction for professional and occupational goals as well as broad liberal education.
-All the campuses require for graduation a basic program of "General Education Requirements" regardless of the type of bachelor's degree or major field selected by the student.
+All campuses require for graduation a basic program of "General Education Requirements" regardless of the type of bachelor's degree or major field selected by the student.

-The CSU offers more than 1,800 bachelor's and master's degree programs in some 240 subject areas.
+The CSU offers high-quality, affordable bachelor's and master's level degree programs.
 Many of these programs are offered so that students can complete all upper division and graduate requirements by part-time, late afternoon, and evening study.
 In addition, a variety of teaching and school service credential programs are available.
 A limited number of doctoral degrees are offered jointly with the University of California and with private institutions in California.
-In 2005, the CSU was authorized to independently offer educational doctorate (Ed.D.) programs, and seven CSU campuses launched their Ed.D. programs in fall 2007.
+In 2005, the CSU was authorized to independently offer educational doctorate (Ed.D.) programs.

-Enrollments in fall 2005 totaled 417,000 students, who were taught by some 23,000 faculty.
+Enrollment in fall 2010 totaled 412,000 students, who were taught by more than 21,000 faculty.
 The system awards about half of the bachelor's degrees and a third of the master's degrees granted in California.
-Nearly 2.5 million persons have been graduated from CSU campuses since 1961.
+More than 2.6 million students have graduated from CSU campuses since 1961.